Coronavirus latest: Europe nears total lockdown | DW | 17.03.2020

-European nations have been adopting a series of restrictive measures, as the continent seeks to curb the spread of the COVID-19 virus.
-In addition, sporting tournaments have been canceled, and car production halted.
+European nations have been adopting increasingly restrictive measures, as the continent seeks to curb the spread of the COVID-19 virus.
+In addition, sports events have been canceled, and car production largely halted.

 Read more: Coronavirus: Germany brings in unprecedented restrictions on public life